Main_large

 is of Cherokee and French Canadian ancestry.
 She is an enrolled member of the United Lumbee Nation.
 In addition to writing, Boyden works with elementary school children on writing projects and performs as a storyteller specializing in American Indian myths.
 THE BLUE ROSES is based on a dream she had after her own grandfather died.
 A native of Massachusetts, Boyden now lives in Pukalani, Hawaii, with her husband.
 This is her first book.
 Visit her online at lindaboyden.com.

-is a fine artist who has written and illustrated Abuelita's Heart and has illustrated several other children's books as well.
-Córdova also works as Art Director of an arts-based cross-curriculum elementary school.
-Originally from Wisconsin, Córdova now lives in Ranchos de Taos, New Mexico.
-This is her first book with LEE & LOW.
+Amy Córdova Boone is a fine artist who has illustrated multiple children's books and written some of her own.
+Córdova Boone also works as Art Director of an arts-based cross-curriculum elementary school.
+Originally from Wisconsin, Córdova Boone now lives in Santa Fe, New Mexico.